Skip to main content

 • story

 • “The overall story of the main character Charles is grand and interesting enough, with plenty of fantasy elements for added flavor; however, a large number of the story missions and their context left me feeling like an overused errand boy/merchant-courier rather than an epic pirate/pirate hunter.
-The maximum levels of fame and reputation have very little impact on the game aside from how much you're pursued by hunters, crew mutiny/morale, and a slight change in the available mission types; otherwise, the world remains rather unaffected by your actions and everyone will still treat you like a nobody.”
+The maximum levels of fame and reputation have very little impact on the game aside from how much you're pursued, crew morale, and slight mission changes; otherwise, the world remains unaffected and everyone treats you like a nobody.”

 • gameplay